V1Rotate/Sleep-Learn-Succeed-SLS1/READ-ME.md

+--- Technologies used---
+Project developed with Reac, Javascript, CSS and HTML.

 --- General Idea ---
 I remember a scene from an old movie where a hero had to learn some material from the book overnight, but he was so tired and was falling asleep while reading a book.
 He would go for rest till the morning, but his relative was so strict with him and pushed him to read the book anyway.
 And that person